Overview

 - AI Models & Credit Costs.
 The credit pool you replace, plus the open-source providers that still route through Taskade.

 - Roles and Permissions.
-Owner is the only role that can add or rotate keys.
+Which roles can edit agents, and therefore add or rotate keys.

 - Pricing.
 Enterprise plan details and how to talk to sales.